The NSW Driving Test Experience

 Once the test is done, you will be asked to wait at the test centre reception.
 After a few minutes, you will be told whether you’ve passed or failed.

-Regardless of the outcome, you will be given a scoresheet that will list down all your errors and marks based on the test.
+Regardless of the outcome, you will be given a score sheet that lists all your errors and marks based on the test.